top of page

 NEWSLETTERS

-The following publications serve as examples of monthly newsletters sent to clinics to promote their latest set of therapists.
-The construction of these newsletters mostly involved improving the formatting, which included enhancing the hierarchy of the text by bolding and varying the sizes of certain headings.
-Additionally, necessary spacing was added between elements; vertical decorative lines were added to distinguish each therapist's photograph and description, thereby improving the formal appearance of the newsletters.
+These monthly newsletters, sent to clinics to highlight their latest therapists, primarily involved significant formatting improvements.
+My focus was on enhancing the hierarchy of the text by strategically bolding and varying heading sizes.
+I also added necessary spacing between elements and incorporated vertical decorative lines to clearly distinguish each therapist's photograph and description, ultimately elevating the newsletters' formal appearance.

 Max Bell Arena: Meet Our Therapists